 Third, unlike many train services in the UK, the Caledonian Sleeper service can be booked a whole year in advance, helping you figure out your transport well in advance.

-And fourth – well, fourth, it’s kind of fun!
+And fourth – well, fourth, it’s kind of fun and certainly one of the more unique ways to travel in the UK!

-This post will cover the different classes available on board the Caledonian Sleeper, our review of the Caledonian Sleeper service between London and Edinburgh, and all the information to need to know about when planning a trip on the Caledonian Sleeper.
+This post will cover the different classes available on board the Caledonian Sleeper, our review of the Caledonian Sleeper service experience between London and Scotland, and all the information you need to know about when planning a trip on the Caledonian Sleeper.

 What is the Caledonian Sleeper?